Pimavanserin: FDA Approval

-In April 2016, Nuplazid (pimavanserin) was approved by the FDA for the treatment of hallucinations and delusions associated with Parkinson’s disease psychosis.
+In April 2016, Nuplazid (pimavanserin) was approved by the FDA for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis.
 The non-binding advisory panel recommendation of 12-to-2 in support of approval that preceded the FDA approval action noted that the drug met an important need, despite its only providing modest benefits and posing serious safety issues.

-In June 2018, the FDA approved new dosages of pimavanserin to treat hallucinations and delusions associated with Parkinson’s disease psychosis.
+In June 2018, the FDA approved new dosages of pimavanserin to treat hallucinations and delusions associated with Parkinson's disease psychosis.
 A 34 mg capsule and 10 mg tablet formulation were approved.
-Previously, patients were required to take two 17 mg tablets to achieve the recommenced 34 mg dose per day.
-The 10 mg dose is indicated for patients also taking CYP3A4 inhibitors (eg. ketoconazole).
+Previously, people were required to take two 17 mg tablets to achieve the recommenced 34 mg dose per day.
+The 10 mg dose is indicated for people also taking CYP3A4 inhibitors (e.g., ketoconazole).

 HARMONY-Trial

-In a phase III, double-blind, randomized, placebo-controlled trial (ClinicalTrials.gov number NTC03325556) pimavanserin was applicated in patients with dementia-related psychosis.
-The dementia was caused by Alzheimer's disease, dementia with Lewy bodies, frontotemporal dementia, Parkinson's disease with dementia, or vascular dementia.
-The trial was stopped early for efficacy.
-Patients treated with pimavanserin had a relapse in 13%, without in 28% (hazard ratio 0.35; 95% CI = 0.17-0.73; p = 0.005).
+In a Phase III, double-blind, randomized, placebo-controlled trial (ClinicalTrials.gov number NTC03325556) pimavanserin was given to people with dementia-related psychosis.
+The dementia was caused by Alzheimer's disease, dementia with lewy bodies, frontotemporal dementia, Parkinson's disease dementia, or vascular dementia.
+The trial was stopped early due to lack of efficacy.
+People treated with pimavanserin had a relapse in 13%, and those without 28%.
 Longer and larger trials are suggested.